Corona Virus Update:

 - Day Entrance only (for either or both days)

-The conference usually begins at 10 am on both days but times will be confirmed nearer the dates.
-If you are travelling by train and need to book tickets it would be best to aim to be at Butlins by 10 am so you won’t miss the beginning of the event.
+The conference begins at 10 am on both days.
+If you are travelling by train and need to book tickets, it would be best to aim to be at Butlins by 10 am so you won’t miss the beginning of the event.

-It may be helpful for you to know that the main conference day is usually on a Thursday.
+It may be helpful for you to know that the conference begins on Wednesday however, the main conference day is usually on Thursday.

 For those of you who have attended in previous years, you will know that Butlin’s Bognor Regis has excellent accommodation and conference facilities.

-The agenda will be fixed nearer the date but will be relevant and linked to current issues, particularly as we wait for the announcement of the outcome of the section 19 permit consultation.
+The agenda will be fixed nearer the date but will be relevant and linked to current issues.

-The conference always offers the chance to have stimulating debates and robust discussions, and we always aim to invite guest speakers that can influence policy and strategy.
+The conference always offers the chance to have stimulating debates and robust discussions, and we invite guest speakers that can influence policy and strategy.